Granulomatosis Polyangiitis (GPA) Samples

 Systemic Symptoms

 As a systemic disease, Granulomatosis with Polyangiitis (GPA) can cause injury one or several organ systems at once.
-While the location of symptoms can vary, the underlying cause (vasculitis) can usually point the doctor in the direction of an autoimmune diagnosis if multiple organs are involved.
+While the location of symptoms can vary, the underlying cause (vasculitis) usually guides the doctor toward an autoimmune diagnosis if multiple organs are involved.

 Systemic symptoms of Granulomatosis with Polyangiitis (GPA) disease may include: